bioFAM/MOFA/README.md

 ```

 ### MOFAdata R data package
 For illustration purposes we provide several data sets that are used in the vignettes of the MOFA package.
-This data can be installed in R:
+Can be installed using R:
 ```r
 devtools::install_github("bioFAM/MOFAdata", build_opts = c("--no-resave-data"))
 ```

 ### MOFA R package
 This is the core software itself.
-Can be installed in R:
+Can be installed using R:
 ```r
 devtools::install_github("bioFAM/MOFA", build_opts = c("--no-resave-data"))
 ```